ReaLight02/Paparazzi_Dream/README.md

 # Introduction
-This repository was created for the purpose of allowing the team members to work together in a simple way.
-The main objective is to create a CNN model that trains itself on a dataset and tries to predict the outcomes on images it has never seen before.
-The secondary objective is to apply filters on these images.
+The purpose of this repository is to facilitate work among team members.
+The primary goal is to develop a CNN model capable of training on a dataset and making predictions on unseen images.
+The secondary goal is to implement image filtering.

 ## Repository organization
 &nbsp;&nbsp;&nbsp;&nbsp;CNN <br>